velvet-jedi/NetflixGPT/README.md

         -   Single constants file

     -   Header
+    -   Modularity separation of concerns
     -   Trailer background
     -   title & description
     -   movie by genres suggestions tiles

         -   horizontal scroll

+    -   the movieSlice manages the state for movie data, including the currently playing movies and associated trailer videos.
+The MainBrowseContainer component retrieves the list of currently playing movies from the Redux store and uses a custom hook, useMovieTrailer, to fetch the trailer for the main movie and store it in the Redux state.
+The VideoBackground component then uses the trailerVideo from the Redux store to display the trailer in an iframe.

 -   NetflixGPT
     -   Search Bar